OctopusDeploy/blog/blog/2021-03/build-information-and-your-ci-cd-pipeline/index.md

 - Jenkins
 - Bamboo

-In addition to the available plugins, there are some community supported integrations with online-only build servers:
+In addition to the available plugins, there are some community-supported integrations with online-only build servers:

 - CircleCI
 - GitHub Actions